 - Mailing of the latest programme and newsletter via email

-We will start planning new events in October, very cautiously and according to the guidelines during the pandemic.
+We will start planning new events in early summer 2021, very cautiously and according to the guidelines during the pandemic.

 Midsummer Picnic | 24.6.2020